Sebane1/PenumbraModForwarder/README.md

     Navigate to the root directory of the repository and run the following command:

     ```bash
-    dotnet build
+    dotnet publish PenumbraModForwarder.UI/ -c Release -p:PublishSingleFile=true --self-contained false -r win-x64 -o ./publish -f net8.0-windows
     ```

 4. **Run the Application:**
-    Once the build is successful, run the following command to start the application:
+    Once the build is successful, navigate to the `publish` directory and run the executable file to start the application.

-    ```bash
-    dotnet run --project PenumbraModForwarder.UI
-    ```